wikijm/PowerShell-AdminScripts/README.md

 Eventually, you can find scripts related to workstations, like :
 * Outlook
-* Security (submit suspicious files to malwr.com for now)
+* Security (submit suspicious files to malwr.com)
+* Manage local accounts and groups (create Admin local account)